-Kees has extensive fieldwork experience, mostly in Ghana (5 years), but also in Burkina Faso, Vietnam, Bangladesh, Nepal, Marshall Islands and Bolivia.
+Kees has extensive fieldwork experience, mostly in Ghana (5 years), but also in Burkina Faso, Viet Nam, Bangladesh, Nepal, Marshall Islands and Bolivia.
 He coordinated research in many other countries across the Global South.
-Since 2012 he has been working as senior researcher at United Nations University Institute for Environment and Human Security in Bonn (UNU-EHS).
-From September 2019 he became Head of Section, leading the newly established ‘Migration and Environment’ Section.

 From 2006 to 2012 Kees worked as a lecturer and researcher at the University of Amsterdam.
-He taught courses on environment and international development and his research covered the fields of migration, environment and rural development.
-In this period, he also worked as independent research consultant.
-Among his clients have been the Food and Agriculture Organization (FAO) of the United Nations, the Royal Tropical Institute in Amsterdam, CARE International, DFID Ghana and the Foresight programme of the UK Office for Science.
+He taught courses on environment and international development, and his research covered the fields of migration, environment, adaptation and rural development.

-Kees has also been active as documentary film maker.
+Kees has also been active as documentary filmmaker.
 His first, award-winning, documentary was screened at over twenty international film festivals worldwide.
-His second documentary received a nomination for the Holland-doc Jury Award of the Dutch Film Festival, and has been watched more than three million times online.
+His second documentary received a nomination for the Jury Award of the Dutch Film Festival, and has been watched more than three million times online.